particle-iot/docs/src/content/en/photon/modes.md

 Procedure:

 The procedure is same as the one described above (DFU Mode), but in this case you should continue holding down the MODE button until you see the device change from flashing yellow to flashing white.
 Then release the button.
+This will take about 10 seconds.
 The device should begin after the factory reset is complete.

 To perform a factory reset:

 1. Hold down BOTH buttons
 2. Release only the RST button, while holding down the MODE button.
-3. Wait for the LED to start flashing purple, then yellow, then green (continue to hold the MODE button)
+3. Wait for the LED to start flashing magenta, then yellow, then green (continue to hold the MODE button)
 4. The LED will turn solid white (continue to hold the MODE button)
 5. Finally, the LED will turn blink white rapidly
 6. Release the MODE button